sethtippetts/object-formatter/readme.md

 }
 var THIRD_PARTY_FORMAT = new Formatter(destMap);
 ```
+#### Default Behavior

-A property with a `!` prefix will be ignored by the object-looker-upper (elvis operator).
+Properties are not parsed by the object-looker-upper (elvis operator).

+Values are parsed by the object-looker-upper (Really?
+Can't think of better name?).

-Any value containing a `$n` will be replaced with its corresponding variable in the array you pass before property lookup.
+Any property or value containing a `$n` will be replaced with its corresponding variable in the array you pass before property lookup.

+#### Negating default behavior

+Maybe you want a property to be a value from a source object, or maybe you want a constant string as a value.
+Just prefix your property or value with `!` and the default behavior will be reversed!

 #### Using the formatter
 ```